sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-05-custom-skills.md

 ### Step 7.1 - Challenge

 As you can see, again we are not giving you the body request.
 One more time you can use the previous lab as a reference.

 Skipping the services and the data source creation, repeat the other steps of the previous labs, in the same order.
 Name the new field of the content moderation process as **needsModeration**.
 It is case sensitive, so it is important to use the same name formation.
 If you decide to use a different name, you will need to change the Bot code to make it work.

->Note!
-Please make sure you will create the new index field for the moderation analysis as boolean.
+>**Note** Please make sure you will create the new index field for the moderation analysis as boolean.
 More information [here](https://docs.microsoft.com/en-us/azure/search/search-what-is-an-index).

 1. ~~Create the services at the portal~~ **Not required, we did not delete it**.
 2. ~~Create the Data Source~~ **Not required, we did not delete it**.